Skip to content

 • Supports symlinked directories

-• Verifies storage symlinks exist (from config('filesystems.links'))
+• Verifies storage symlinks exist (from config('filesystems.links')) — skipped automatically for API-only apps

 • Detects broken symlinks (link exists but target doesn't)